Kurt Suzuki: Personal life

 Suzuki is a fourth-generation Japanese American.
 He was raised in Maui and graduated from Baldwin High School.

-In 2019, during a team visit to the White House Suzuki wore a Make America Great Again hat and was embraced by President Donald Trump.

 He married his wife Renee Marie Suzuki (née Vignery) in January 2007.
 They met at CSUF, where she was a fellow Titan who played volleyball.
 They have three children, a daughter born in April 2011 and sons born in November 2013 and July 2016.
 Suzuki took a brief paternity leave after his daughter's birth in 2011.

 Philanthropy

 In 2012, Suzuki and his wife Renee founded the Kurt Suzuki Family Foundation, a charitable nonprofit dedicated to supporting scientific research into chronic illnesses and kidney diseases.
 He and his wife (along with Orlando and Katie Cabrera) have also helped former Titan catcher Jon Wilhite, who was severely injured in the car crash that killed Nick Adenhart.